Mrsuss60/JustC3_FOVChanger/README.md

 # JustC3-FOVChanger
-A Just Cause 3 script to change gameplay camera FOV on PC
+A Just Cause 3 script to change gameplay camera FOV on PC without the need for an external tool

 Usage: